jforbes14/eechidna/README.md

 The R package *eechidna* provides data from the 2013 Australian Federal Election and 2011 Australian Census for each House of Representatives electorate, along with some tools for visualizing and analysing the data.

+This package was developed during the rOpenSci auunconf event in Brisbane, Queensland, during 21-22 April 2016.

 ## How to install

 You can install the package from github using `devtools`: